Boards of studies

 - The Board of Studies in Sociology, the bachelor and master’s programmes in Sociology

-- The Board of Studies in Political Science (in Danish), the bachelor and master’s programmes in Political Science, the master’s programme in Social Science, and the master’s programme in Security and Risk Management
+- The Board of Studies in Political Science (in Danish), the bachelor and master’s programmes in Political Science, and the master’s programme in Social Science

 - The Board of Studies in Economics, the bachelor and master’s programmes in Economics